How Much Time Does A Market Research Project Take?

 So, to be honest- it really depends.
 But I know that’s not an answer to a very pragmatic question, so let me give more details here, bearing in mind that it really does depend on your specific project.

-A typical market research project takes six weeks.
-This is pretty standard for a small to mid-sized project, say 10-30 in-depth interviews or 4-8 focus groups.
+A typical market research project takes six-seven weeks.
+This is pretty standard for a small project, say 10-30 in-depth interviews or 4-8 focus groups.
 Larger projects take longer, of course.
 And we’ll talk about Web surveys later.

 Here’s a pretty typical schedule for a single stage project with one series of focus groups or in-depth interviews - excluding unforeseen “bumps” or unique requirements: